cosmocode/formserver/doc/index.md

 ## App configuration

-[App settings](app.md) offer a few options to adjust the defaults, including messages displayed to the user.
+[App settings](app.md) offer a few options to adjust the defaults, including mail server settings and the messages displayed to the user.

 ## Form configuration